florenciacruz3/florenciacruz3/tenant-scan-overview.md

 # Getting Started with Tenant Scan
-## The hidden risks in your Microsoft Fabric tenant — and how to find them before they find you
+## The Hidden Risks in your Microsoft Fabric tenant — and how to find them before they find you

 ---

 ## Overview

-- Who this article is for:
+**Who this article is for:**

-  * This article is intended for enterprise teams managing 50+ workspaces and planning a move to Fabric
+This article is intended for enterprise teams managing 50+ workspaces and planning a move to Fabric

 **What you will learn:**